munozedg/edgaR/README.md

-## edgaR
+## Enhanced Data Gathering for Analysis using R - edgaR

-Enhanced Data Gathering for Analysis using R
+This is just a public colection of functions in R that I crafted to solve problems I encounter from time to time

-This is just a public colection of functions in R that I hope will be also useful to you!
+Una colección publica de funciones en R que he utlizado para resolver problemas que se me presentan a menudo

-Una colección publica de funciones en R que espero sean de utilidad para ti también!
+Espero que sean útiles para ti también!

 ### 03-Leer-Archivo-CSV-coma-decimal.R